How to Avoid Mood Swings with Natural Remedies

 - 1/2 a banana

-- Blend all the ingredients until you have a uniform mix.
+- Firstly, blend all the ingredients until you have a uniform mix.

-- Drink on an empty stomach first thing in the morning.
+- Then drink on an empty stomach first thing in the morning.

-- If it is hot, you can add ice cubes when you blend it.
+- If it’s hot, you can add ice cubes when you blend it.

 Make a juice of fruit and herbs

 What you eat and what you drink can help to improve your mood.
 This recipe will be very effective for you during the winter, a time when depression and sadness tend to be more common.